maguire-lab/evolving_threat_detector/README.md

 ## Pipeline output

-A successful run creates the parent outpyt directory `etd_results` in which other sub annotation and analysis directories are stored.
+A successful run creates the parent output directory `etd_results` in which other sub annotation and analysis directories are stored.
 These other directories include:

 - `parse/` : fasta, protein and .gff3 files derived from supplied input gbk files.
-- `amrfinderplus/` ; houses the updated amrfinderplus database and individual sample amr genes and mutations reports.
+- `amrfinderplus/` : houses the updated amrfinderplus database and individual sample amr genes and mutations reports.
 - `mash/` : combined sketch file for all reference database genomes, individual sample sketch files andmash distance report for query sample(s).
 - `phispy/` : per sample .gbk and tsv report files of annotated prohpages, if present.
 - `integronfinder/` : per sample report directories of annotated integrons, if present.